statsig-io/docs/docs/statsig-warehouse-native/guides/sql.md

 ---
-title: Check Statsig SQLs
+title: Check Statsig SQL
 slug: /statsig-warehouse-native/guides/SQL
-sidebar_label: Check Statsig SQLs
+sidebar_label: Check Statsig SQL
 ---

 Statsig Warehouse Native runs SQL in our customers' data warehouse to generate the experiment results, and the queries are fully transparent to our customers.
 This means that you can trace any results you see on the Statsig console back to its calculation, artifacts, and raw events.